Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Related Work

 The pervasive Matthew effect in recommendation leads to exposure concentration, leaving vast long-tail products invisible and causing cold-start problems \cite{fairness_exposure, pmmf}.
 Consequently, platforms must implement systematic interventions to reconcile the trade-off between accuracy and multi-stakeholder fairness \cite{tfrom}.
 Classical research addresses this by formulating exposure allocation as a constrained optimization problem \cite{fairness_exposure, cpfairrank} or by learning debiased representations \cite{profairrec, tfrom} to neutralize provider-side biases.
 Beyond static debiasing, SPRec \cite{sprec} introduces self-play mechanisms to iteratively mitigate filter bubbles and improve fairness without additional data.

 Another dominant paradigm utilizes post-hoc re-ranking to achieve equitable resource distribution via social welfare criteria.
 To account for temporal dynamics, models like LTP-MMF \cite{ltp_mmf} introduce mechanisms to mitigate the deleterious feedback loop effect.
 Similarly, the bi-learning planner \cite{bi-learning} utilizes LLMs to manage macro-level guidance for optimizing long-term user engagement.
 Recently, multi-agent social choice frameworks, such as SCRUF-D \cite{scruf_d}, introduce agents to arbitrate conflicting fairness criteria.
 While these methods move toward decentralized decision-making, they struggle to perceive fine-grained item-level signals.
-In this work, we formulate platform regulation as an agentic re-ranking problem that enables adaptive coordination of relevance, fairness, and item survival objectives.
+In this work, we formulate platform regulation as a re-ranking problem that enables adaptive coordination of relevance, fairness, and item exposure utility.